livingdocsIO/documentation/content/enterprise/guides/watching-documents/index.md

   v: 2,
   notifications: {
     actionGroups: [
-      // First example group, interested in ALL changes {
+      // 1st group: Interested in ALL changes
+      {
         handle: 'all',
         label: 'All Events',